microsoft/PartnerResources/_docs/Skilling/Security Academy/Academies/Sentinel Academy.md

   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/wPVNYeZCws8"><img src="https://img.youtube.com/vi/wPVNYeZCws8/maxresdefault.jpg" alt="All About Jupyter Notebooks and Hunting in Microsoft Sentinel" width="400" height="400"></a></td>
-    <td><a href="https://youtu.be/wPVNYeZCws8"><b>All About Jupyter Notebooks and Hunting in Microsoft Sentinel</b></a><br><br>Defending a multicloud, multi-SaaS environment against modern threats can be challenging.
-You need the ability to "see your environment as your enemy sees it", understand what the threat landscape looks like, and respond quickly -- with a consistent approach every time.
-These are exactly the challenges we tackle in this session, which deals with External Attack Surface Management (EASM), Microsoft Defender Threat Intelligence (MDTI), and threat hunting with Jupyter Notebooks!</td>
+    <td><a href="https://youtu.be/wPVNYeZCws8"><b>All About Jupyter Notebooks and Hunting in Microsoft Sentinel</b></a><br><br>Defending a multicloud, multi-SaaS environment against modern threats requires seeing your environment as your enemy does, understanding the threat landscape, and responding quickly with a consistent approach.
+Explore External Attack Surface Management (EASM), Microsoft Defender Threat Intelligence (MDTI), and threat hunting with Jupyter Notebooks.</td>
   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/LBOt6JF-MIo"><img src="https://img.youtube.com/vi/LBOt6JF-MIo/maxresdefault.jpg" alt="All About Microsoft Sentinel Threat Intelligence and Investigation" width="400" height="400"></a></td>